syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 //Create an output file stream.
 MemoryStream outputFileStream = new MemoryStream();

-// Get the stream from the document
+// Get the stream from a document.
 FileStream inputFileStream = new FileStream("EmptySignature.pdf", FileMode.Open, FileAccess.Read);

 string pdfPassword = string.Empty;